sparkinchina/translate-spark/docs/monitoring.md

 Note that in all of these UIs, the tables are sortable by clicking their headers, making it easy to identify slow tasks, data skew, etc.

+Note that the history server only displays completed Spark jobs.
+One way to signal the completion of a Spark job is to stop the Spark Context explicitly (`sc.stop()`), or in Python using the `with SparkContext() as sc:` to handle the Spark Context setup and tear down, and still show the job history on the UI.

 # Metrics